isomerpages/mlaw-corp/_realign/6-assessor-determination.md

 A person, who without reasonable excuse, fails to comply with any determination binding on the person shall be guilty of an offence and shall be liable on conviction.

 ### <a name="set">Application to Set Aside Assessor’s Decision/Determination</a> <a href="#s2" title="Return to top">↩</a> ###
-Please note that if a person who is directed to attend a hearing **absent from the hearing**, the Assessor may:
+Please note that if a person who is directed to attend a hearing is **absent from the hearing**, the Assessor may:

 * deem that the person, who was absent, has withdrawn the notice lodged by that person; or
 * hear and make a determination on the matter.